Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Isomorphism theorems for graph groupoids

-This result covers---in particular---all finite graphs that have no degenerate vertices and which satisfy Condition~(L).
+This result covers---in particular---all finite graphs that have no degenerate vertices nor sinks, and which satisfy Condition~(L).

-\begin{remark} In~\cite{Mats2}, Matsumoto established a version of Theorem~\ref{thm:KLCCrigid} for finite graphs which are strongly connected (and satisfy condition~(L), or equivalently (K)).
-At about the same time, Matui announced~\cite{Mat}, and the spatial realization theorem therein applies to the enlarged class of graphs which have finitely many vertices, no sinks, are cofinal, satisfy Condition~(K) and for which every vertex can reach every infinite emitter. \end{remark}
+\begin{remark} In~\cite{Mats2}, Matsumoto established a version of Theorem~\ref{thm:KLCCrigid} for finite graphs which are strongly connected (and satisfy Condition~(L), or equivalently Condition~(K)).
+At about the same time, Matui announced~\cite{Mat}, and his Isomorphism Theorem therein applies to the enlarged class of graphs which have finitely many vertices, countably many edges, no sinks, are cofinal, satisfy Condition~(L) and for which every vertex can reach every infinite emitter. \end{remark}

-Combining Theorem~\ref{thm:KLCCrigid} with the main result of~\cite{BCW} and~\cite[Corollary 4.2]{CR} we obtain Corollary~\ref{cor:BCW} below, which ties in many of the mathematical structures associated to (directed) graphs.
-For background on graph $C^*$-algebras, see~\cite{Rae}\footnote{Beware that the convention for paths in graphs in Raeburn's book is different than the one used in this paper.}, and for Leavitt path algebras, see~\cite{AAM}.
+Combining Theorem~\ref{thm:KLCCrigid} with~\cite[Theorem~5.1]{BCW} and~\cite[Corollary~4.2]{CR} we obtain the rigidity result in Corollary~\ref{cor:BCW} below, which ties in many of the mathematical structures associated to (directed) graphs.
+For background on graph $C^*$-algebras, see~\cite{Rae}\footnote{Beware that the convention for paths in graphs in Raeburn's book is opposite of the one used in this paper.}, and for Leavitt path algebras, see~\cite{AAM}.